 Global Energy Monitor found that Queensland has more coal under development than any state or province in the world, and the state hosts some of the country’s most controversial mine openings.
 Of 44 proposed mines, our research indicates that 34 are likely to proceed to production as planned, including two major coal mine proposals already in the public consultation stages; Winchester South (Whitehaven Coal) and Valeria Coal Project (Glencore).
-We calculate that this will result in at least 855.8Mt CO2-e emitted to the atmosphere – an average of 21.4Mt/yr calculated over the 90-year lifespan of the longest duration project.
+We calculate that this will result in at least 855.8Mt CO2-e emitted to the atmosphere – up to 21.4Mt/yr calculated in the years when all the mines are operating at the same time.
 This would more than double the current annual scope 1 and 2 emissions of Queensland’s coal industry.

 In New South Wales, the Independent Planning Commission has approved eight major new coal projects and expansions in the last three years which will cumulatively emit a total of 74.77 million tonnes CO2-e in scope 1 emissions alone.
 This equates to approximately 4.46Mt CO2-e on average every year over the life of the projects.